 Remedy

-Mercedes-Benz USA, LLC (MBUSA) is recalling certain 2019 CLS450, CLS450 4MATIC, and CLS53 AMG vehicles.
-The horizontal adjustment screw may not be effectively sealed, allowing the headlights to be improperly adjusted.
-As such, these vehicles fail to comply with the requirements of Federal Motor Vehicle Safety Standard (FMVSS) number 108, "Lamps, Reflective Devices, & Associated Equipment."
+BMW of North America, LLC (BMW) is recalling certain 2023 Rolls-Royce Phantom vehicles.
+The headlights may not have received a metal coating application, which can result in the low beams not adequately illuminating road signs.
+As such, these vehicles fail to comply with the requirements of Federal Motor Vehicle Safety Standard number 108, "Lamps, Reflective Devices, and Associated Devices."

 Safety Risk